mtcute/docs/guide/topics/conversation.md

 ```

 **DO NOT** use client methods like `tg.sendText`, because conversation state
-won't proparly be updated.
+won't properly be updated.

 ## Waiting for events

-Currently, Conversation supports waiting for new messages, edits and read
+Currently, `Conversation` supports waiting for new messages, edits and read
 acknowledgments:

 ```ts